microsoft/aksworkshop/_entries/03-04 codefresh.md

 ![Private Docker registry](media/codefresh/codefresh-registry.png)

-Clicking on the image will also you that it is marked as scanned.
+Clicking on the image will also show you that it is marked as scanned.

 ![Image metadata](media/codefresh/image-metadata.png)